jricardocarreira/pokedex/README.md

 # Pokédex

-## Descrição
+## Description

-A Pokédex é uma Single Page Application (SPA) desenvolvida em React.js que permite aos usuários explorar informações detalhadas sobre cada Pokémon, assim como nos jogos e anime Pokémon.
+Pokédex is a Single Page Application (SPA) developed in React.js that allows users to explore detailed information about each Pokémon, just like in Pokémon games and anime.

-## Funcionalidades
+## Features

-- Alternador entre tema Claro e Escuro
+- Theme toggler between Light and Dark themes
-- Pesquisa de Pokémon por nome e id
+- Pokémon search by name and ID
-- Filtragem de Pokémon por tipo
+- Pokémon filtering by type
-- Visualização de detalhes do Pokémon, incluindo movimentos e habilidades
+- Viewing details of each Pokémon, including moves and abilities

-## Tecnologias Utilizadas
+## Technologies Used

-- [React.js](https://react.dev/): Escolhido pela eficiência na criação de SPAs
+- [React.js](https://react.dev/): Chosen for its efficiency in creating SPAs
 - [PokeAPI](https://pokeapi.co/api/v2/)
-- [Vanilla Extract](https://vanilla-extract.style/): Adotado para estilização dos componentes e criar o Theme Toggler.
+- [Vanilla Extract](https://vanilla-extract.style/): Adopted for styling components and creating the Theme Toggler.
-- [React Router](https://reactrouter.com/en/main): Responsável po fazer a navegação entre as páginas da aplicação.
+- [React Router](https://reactrouter.com/en/main): Used for navigation between application pages.

-## Decisões Adotadas
+## Decisions Made

-- **Prototipo no Figma**: Criei o protótipo da UI no Figma, o que deixou meu fluxo de trabalhando muito mais contínuo, já que sabia como seria o design da minha aplicação.
+- **Figma Prototype**: I created the UI prototype in Figma, which made my workflow smoother as I knew how the design of my application would look.

-- **PokeAPI**: Essa API é projetada de maneira simples e fácil de usar, com uma ampla variedade de dados e imagens de cada Pokémon.
-Adoro como as artes nos jogos eram feitas em pixel, então decidi usar essa estética, apesar da facilidade de alternar por qualquer outra.
+- **PokeAPI**: This API is designed in a simple and easy-to-use way, with a wide variety of data and images for each Pokémon.
+I love how the game arts were pixelated, so I decided to use this aesthetic despite the ease of switching to any other.

-- **Theme Toggler**: Criei os temas para melhorar experiência do usuário, podendo alterar entre tema Claro e Escuro.
+- **Theme Toggler**: I created themes to improve the user experience, allowing them to switch between Light and Dark themes.

-- **Vanilla Extract**: Usei essa biblioteca para estilizar os componentes pela praticidade e ser um Zero-runtime Stylesheets, tendo uma melhor performace que outras bibliotecas.
+- **Vanilla Extract**: I used this library to style the components for its practicality and being a Zero-runtime Stylesheets, providing better performance than other libraries.

-- **React Router**: Usei essa biblioteca para facilitar a navegação entre diferentes páginas da aplicação.
+- **React Router**: I used this library to facilitate navigation between different pages of the application.

-## Screenshoots
+## Screenshots

-Página principal
+Main Page

 <img src='./public/pokedex-loadmore-filter.gif'><br>

-Página do pokémon
+Pokémon Details Page

 <img src='./public/pokemon-details.gif'><br>